MSc Sport Nutrition

 In addition, the department were very supportive of my passion to go into the applied Sports Nutrition field.
 I was given the opportunity to carry out lab testing with high performance athletes and attend CPD events to ensure I continued my development in the applied field.

 Which aspects of the programme did you enjoy the most?

 I really enjoyed gaining further laboratory experience and building on my physiology knowledge.
 Physiology and nutrition are very closely linked, so expanding my physiology knowledge really helped me improve my day to day work as a nutritionist.

 Do you think the degree has made you more employable, or better prepared for further study?
 If yes, what are the key skills?
 What contacts/networks have you made in your time at Stirling?

-I would definitely say the Msc at Stirling helped with employment success but also put me in a good position to continue further study, if I decide to go back into research.
+I would definitely say the Masters at Stirling helped with employment success but also put me in a good position to continue further study, if I decide to go back into research.

 My laboratory, writing and networking skills were all improved throughout my time at Stirling.
 My confidence in presenting excelled as I was encouraged to present my research both to the group at Stirling and at conferences.
 I was given the opportunity to complete some applied work with high level athletes and at the Scottish Institute of Sport which allowed me to practice translating my scientific knowledge into practical terms, something vital to the role of an applied sports nutritionist.

 I have made contacts within research and applied settings such as the SIS and Scottish Rugby.